- Apply Here

 Second Year and Third Year:

 - Also, during the second and third year, residents choose a variety of elective rotations within a 6-month-individualized curriculum suited to their career goals.
 Some residents may prefer to rotate through all the available subspecialties for 2 to 4 weeks each, while others may choose experiences within a wide range spectrum, including community pediatrics and advocacy, child abuse, pediatric ophthalmology, pediatric dentistry, pediatric dermatology, pediatric radiology, swallowing and feeding disorders, research, and geographic medicine.
 One month out of the 6- month individualized curriculum can be call free, during which residents have the option of spending the rotation outside of the St Joseph’s network.
+Residents also have the option of choosing 2 weeks out of the 6-month-individualized time to study for the Pediatrics Boards chief residents closely supervise and monitor this rotation and have residents present and discuss mulitple choice questions during morning report and Wednesday didactic sessions.

 Average weeks per rotation